 When is the Best Time to Visit Joshua Tree National Park?

 Joshua Tree gets hot in the summer months, and cold in the winter.
 It stays relatively clear and dry year-round.
 Average temperatures range from 35-99 degrees Fahrenheit (2-37 degrees Celsius) over the course of the year – it rarely falls below 28 degrees Fahrenheit (-2 degrees Celsius) or above 105 degrees Fahrenheit (40 degrees Celsius).

 The park’s high season is during the months of March-May and October-November.
-This is when the temperatures are most comfortable (with temperatures staying in the 70s-80s degrees Fahrenheit range) and most appropriate for hiking and other outdoor activities for your one day in Joshua Tree.
+This are the best months to visit, as it’s when the temperatures are most comfortable (with temperatures staying in the 70s-80s degrees Fahrenheit range) and most appropriate for hiking and other outdoor activities.

-Spring is an especially popular time to visit, as the park landscape becomes beautifully transformed as the colorful wildflowers bloom.
-For this one day in Joshua Tree itinerary, we visited in the beginning of March and it was the perfect time to visit – the wildflowers were just starting to bloom, and the weather was comfortable (highs in the mid 60s Fahrenheit).
+Spring is an especially popular time to visit, as the park landscape becomes beautifully transformed as the colorful wildflowers bloom (such as the California poppy).
+The second time I came to Joshua Tree, I visited in the beginning of March and it was the perfect time to visit – the wildflowers were just starting to bloom, and the weather was comfortable (highs in the mid 60s Fahrenheit).